strimzi/strimzi-ui/docs/Linting.md

 These checks are enforced by `eslint`, and the configuration [here](../utils/linting/eslint-all-files.conf.js).

-If required, these checks can be run manualy by running `npm run lint:precommit`.
-Where possible, `eslint` will autofix issues as they are discovered.
+If required, these checks can be run manually by running `npm run lint:precommit`.
+Where possible, `eslint` will auto fix issues as they are discovered.

 ### Git commit checks
 The following must be present in all git commits made to this repository.
 These rules are enforced by `commitlint`, and the configuration [here](../utils/linting/commitlint.conf.js), which are run as a post commit hook.